cyonii/cyonii/README.md

 # Hi there :wave:

-I am a full-stack web developer who helps businesses and individuals transform conceptual ideas into functional computer software.
-As a pragmatic developer, I enjoy practical learning by building things.
-I have a particular interest in video game development and IoT.
+Full-stack web developer passionate about turning ideas into reality through functional software solutions.
+I thrive on practical learning and enjoy the process of building innovative projects.
+With a keen interest in video game development, IoT, and Augmented Reality, I'm always exploring new ways to merge creativity with technology.

 ---